NVE/JulES/README.md

 - Scenarios and subsystems are run in parallel.
 - Model configuration consists of choosing horizons / temporal resolution and degree of detail for each technology in the dataset, for each type of subproblem.
 - Parallel processing, solver warm start, reuse of cuts in multiple time steps, and scenario generation can be used to make JulES run faster.
-- The hydropower is already modelled quite detailed with PQ-curves, environmental constraints and head dependency.
+- The hydropower is already modelled quite detailed with PQ-curves, environmental constraints, ramping restrictions and head dependency.
 - Scenarios are phased in from the main/simulation scenario since uncertainty is lower close to the decision time.

 #### TuLiPa